 How to save winter squash seed

-Squeeze the pulp, including the seeds, into a glass jar or plastic container.
+2. Squeeze the pulp, including the seeds, into a glass jar or plastic container.
 I used a canning jar for my seeds.

-Let the mixture ferment several days at room temperature, shaking occasionally.
+4. Set the jar on the counter and let the mixture ferment several days at room temperature, shaking occasionally.
 Don’t forget to loosen the cap to allow air to escape during the fermenting process and tighten it again before shaking (experience speaking!).
 Just to warn you, this mixture will smell very bad.

-After 4 days, spoon out the pulp and seeds that are floating on the top (these are the non-viable seeds)
+5. After 4 days, spoon out the pulp and seeds that are floating on the top (these are the non-viable seeds)

+Store your dry winter squash seed in a paper envelope in a cool, dry place until you are ready to plant in late spring.
 This technique works well for saving any seed that is surrounded by a fleshy pulp – melons, pumpkins, cucumber, tomato, and squash.

 If are not able to plant the seeds in the next year or two, you may be unsure that the seeds are going to take.
 It’s frustrating to put effort into planting seeds that don’t sprout.
 Use one of these 3 reliable seed germination tests to make sure they will sprout.